Chart Color Schemes

 The level of residential development activity in Morayfield was found to be higher than 90% of real estate markets across the country

-Morayfield recorded approximately 254 residential properties granted approval annually over the past five financial years, totalling 1,274 homes.
-As of FY-26200 approvals have been recorded to date.
-On average, 1.1 people moved to the area per dwelling built yearly between FY-21 and FY-25, suggesting balanced supply and demand with stable market conditions.
-The average construction cost value for new homes over this period was $310,000.
+Morayfield has recorded approximately 254 residential properties granted approval annually over the past five financial years, totalling 1,274 homes.
+As of FY-26268 approvals have been recorded.
+Over these five years, an average of 1.1 people moved to the area per dwelling built.
+This indicates a balanced supply and demand, with stable market conditions.

-This year, Morayfield has registered $9.4 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Brisbane, Morayfield records 177.0% more new home approvals per capita, offering buyers greater choice and reflecting strong developer confidence in the area.
-Ninety percent of new building activity consists of standalone homes, with ten percent being townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
-With approximately 14 people per approval, Morayfield reflects a developing area.
-Population forecasts indicate Morayfield will gain 4,741 residents by 2041.
+The average expected construction cost value for new homes is $310,000.
+In FY-26, commercial approvals valued at $9.4 million have been registered, indicating moderate commercial development.
+Compared to Greater Brisbane, Morayfield has recorded 177.0% more new home approvals per person, offering buyers greater choice and reflecting strong developer confidence in the area.
+Ninety percent of new building activity consists of standalone homes, with ten percent being townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
+Morayfield reflects a developing area with approximately 14 people per approval.

 Frequently Asked Questions - Development